-- Following the submission of your application administration will review and evaluate your proposal and determine a final grant amount. - You may be required to sign a memorandum of understanding, that work is expected to be completed in accordance with your application.
-Should the work not be completed to the proposed standard your grant may be revoked. - Reasonable changes to either the design or finish level of your project should be brought to the attention of the Façade Grant Program Coordinator as soon as possible.
+- Following the submission of your application administration will review and evaluate your proposal and determine a final grant amount. - Should the work not be completed as per the approved application your grant may be reduced or revoked.
+You may be required to sign a memorandum of understanding, that work is expected to be completed in accordance with your application. - Reasonable changes to either the design or finish level of your project should be brought to the attention of the Façade Grant Program Coordinator as soon as possible.
 If the changes are appropriate and remain in line with the overall quality and purpose of your project your grant status may remain valid.
-This will be determined at the discretion of the Administration upon receiving and reviewing the changes you have proposed. - Any changes must be submitted before construction on them begins, if changes are made to the design of the project without contacting the Program Coordinator the grant will be void.
+This will be determined at the discretion of the Administration upon receiving and reviewing the changes you have proposed. - Any changes should be submitted before construction on them begins, if changes are made to the design of the project without contacting the Program Coordinator the grant could be voided.